-The reserves as at 31 August 2022 amounted to £15,456,167 of which £15,418,636 comprised primarily restricted funds.
-The Academy's free reserves amounted to £37,531.
-Currently are below the 4% and 5% level at what the Trust would like.
-Careful consideration is given to all vacancies are analysed against the curriculum no post is filled like for like.
-The Trust is fully staffed and oversubscribed which are the largest financial risked posed to the Trust.
-The Trust aims to increase the reserves year on year strategically without compromising on pupil performance and experience but also ensure sufficient funds are available to mitigate the risk posed against low levels of reserves.
+The reserves as at 31 August 2023 amounted to £15,424,345 of which £15,356,089 comprised restricted funds.
+The Academy's unrestricted reserves amounted to £68,256, which are currently are below the 4% and 5% level that the Trust strives to achieve to meet expenditure as it falls due.
+Careful consideration is given to recruitment for all vacancies which are analysed against the curriculum; no post is filled like for like.
+The Trust is fully staffed and oversubscribed.
+Appropriate staffing and pupil numbers are the largest financial risks posed to the Trust - should the Academy not be able to recruit sufficient Teaching staff or the Academy roll see a steep decline in pupil numbers.
+The Trust aims to increase the reserves year on year strategically without compromising on pupil performance and experience but also ensuring that sufficient funds are available to mitigate the risk posed by low levels of reserves.

-The Academy had a pension scheme liability of £1,142,000 as at 31 August 2022.
+The Academy had a pension scheme liability of £1,081,000 as at 31 August 2023.
 The liability is included in restricted reserves as the Academy will have to meet any long-term liability out of restricted reserves.
 A liability for this amount does not crystallise in the short term.